pmadarang1/Udder/README.md

-This is an app that give you milk on demand.
+This is an app that gives you milk on demand.